BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 ### Doubling
 Some rounds allow doubling of the game value.
 To play this way, you must deal the cards in packages of four-- before looking at the second package, each player can put a chip or token on the table to double the value of the round.
 But be careful!
 Your next four cards could be junk.
 And sometimes multiple players double.
 - When someone doubles, take that as a signal that they have good cards.

+### Durchmarsch in Ramsch
+Usually the highest score loses in Ramsch.
+But if you play with "Durchmarsch", accumulate 90 points and the tables turn: you win the Ramsch for the value of a solo!

 ### Playing with Three
 It is possible to play a version of Schafkopf with three players with ten cards each and a blind of two cards.
 - Deal each player three, two to the middle, each player four, then each player three.